Cheong Chia Chieh: Cheong and PUC Founder (MSC) Berhad

 Within a year from 1 Jan 2014, Cheong serving as group managing director, PUCF had been introduced with new board of directors and new management team.
 The company market value has increased from RM24,230,000 (as at 27/12/2013) to RM 167,310,000 (as at 22/12/2014).
 Due to its financial performance, PUCF had distributed 132,791,321 bonus share and 132,791,321 free warrants to its shareholders on the basis of one (1) bonus share and one (1) free warrant for every seven (7) existing Founder shares.

 Year 2015 was a turning point for PUC Founder and Cheong, as he led PUC Founder (MSC) Berhad (KLSE:0007) into a Group transformation plan.
 In this plan, PUC Founder is venturing into industries such as renewable energy sector, e-payment services and development of mobile applications.

 On 10 Mar 2015, PUCF wholly owned subsidiary Max Green Energy Sdn.
 Bhd. ("MESB") has been awarded as a Feed-in-Tariff Approval Holder by the Sustainable Energy Development Authority Malaysia to develop and operate a solar photovoltaic ("PV") plant with 1 megawatt power ("MWp") capacity in Sungai Petani, Kedah, to produce electricity to be supplied to Tenaga Nasional Berhad.
 Subsequent to that, it has brought positive feedback on market confidence as PUCF shares (stock code: 0007) together with its Warrant, PUC-WA (stock code: 0007WA) have both emerged in the list of top 10 most actively traded counters on Bursa Malaysia with a trading volume of 80.67million shares (PUC, 0007) and 30.96million units (PUC-WA, 0007WA).

-On 9 June 2015, Cheong Chia Chieh had also announce his 50 MW solar power plant plan on a press conference after the PUCF's 17th Annual General Meeting.
+On 9 June 2015, Cheong Chia Chieh also announced his 50 MW solar power plant plan in a press conference after the PUCF's 17th Annual General Meeting.
 He announced that PUC Founder intends to further expand its renewable energy business to become the Renewable Energy Project Owner, Engineering Procurement Construction Contractors (EPCC) and Domestic Distributor for equipment of renewable energy.
 Two weeks later, on 22 June, MESB has inked the power purchase agreement with Malaysia's National Grid, Tenaga Nasional Berhad (“TNB”).
 As stated in the contract, TNB would purchase electricity from PUCF for a period of 21 years.